Latent Imagination Facilitates Zero-Shot Transfer in Autonomous Racing: Adapting Dreamer for Autonomous Racing

 All components are jointly optimized to maximize the variational lower-bound as follows, where $\KLD{P}{Q}$ is the Kullback–Leibler divergence of distributions $P$ and $Q$:

-In contrast to~\cite{hafner2019dream}, our representation model uses a multilayer perceptron (MLP) to encode the observations, instead of convolutional layers.
-The reason is that LiDAR observations have $1080$ dimensions, and further compression does not show better performance in our empirical evaluation.
+In contrast to~\cite{hafner2019dream}, our representation model uses a multilayer perceptron (MLP) to encode the observations instead of convolutional layers.
+The reason for this design decision is that LiDAR scans are not as high-dimensional as RGB images, and further compression does not show better performance in our empirical evaluation.

-\textbf{Observation model.} This model determines how the observations are represented by the RL algorithm.
-It is a Dreamer component that facilitates learning a good latent representation.
-The model is used only in the training phase to provide learning signals to the representation model.
-In this work, we first propose two observation models: one based on reconstructing distance measurements, and the other is based on reconstructing occupancy maps, respectively.
-We then highlight their importance in the generalization performance of a Dreamer agent.
+\textbf{Observation model.} This model reconstructs observations from latent states and is used only in the training phase to generate learning signals for the representation model.
+In this work, we propose two observation models for autonomous racing.
+One simply reconstructs the LiDAR scan, which is analogous to the original model, and the other is based on reconstructing occupancy maps.
+In Figure~\ref{fig:reconstruction} we show snapshots of the simulation, the associated LiDAR observation, and reconstructions sampled from these models.

-\emph{Distance reconstruction} is formulated in terms of the distance measured by each LiDAR ray at every time step.
-We call the resulting agent Dreamer-Distance.
-In this case, the observation is both the input of the representation-model and the output of the observation model.
-The observation model is an MLP that computes the mean and standard deviation of a Gaussian distribution for each ray.
+The \emph{Distance reconstruction} model, implemented by MLPs, predicts a Gaussian distribution over the distance measurement of each LiDAR ray from latent states.
+We call it Dreamer-Distance.
+Here, the observation is both the representation model's input and the observation model's output.

-\emph{Occupancy reconstruction} builds the surrounding occupancy map at each time step.
+Our novel \emph{Occupancy reconstruction} model attempts to predict an occupancy grid map of the agent's surrounding based on its current state.
+Specifically, the model generates the parameters for a multivariate Bernoulli distribution which, for every pixel, models the probability of being occupied.
+The observation model is implemented using transposed convolutions to construct a 2D grayscale image and is trained by providing patches of the true occupancy grid map.
 We call the resulting agent Dreamer-Occupancy.
-Specifically, the reconstructed area is centered on the agent position and has a radius of 5 meters.
-The observation-model is a convolutional network that computes the mean of a Bernoulli distribution.
-Each value is an indicator of the pixel occupancy in the surrounding map.
-In Figure~\ref{fig:reconstruction} we show a snapshot of the simulation, the associated LiDAR observation, and the two reconstructions.

-Note that the input of the representation model is slightly different from the output of both observation-models.